rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 all produce `c1ccncc1` as output.

-If you'd like to have the Kekule form of the SMILES, you need to Kekulise a RWMol copy the molecule, using the Kekulize function declared in MolOps.h (example3.cpp):
+If you'd like to have the Kekule form of the SMILES, you need to Kekulize a RWMol copy of the molecule, using the Kekulize function declared in MolOps.h (example3.cpp):

 ```c++